lkoepsel/AVR_C/docs/multitasking_kernel.md

 # A multitasking kernel in one line of code - almost

+Original Article
+*A multitasking kernel in one line of code – almost* September 8, 2014 Colin Walls embedded.com

 In a world dominated by real-time operating systems with enormous arrays of functionality and full-scale operating systems like Linux, it can be useful to stand back and consider the basics.
 What if you just need some basic multi-threading?
 How complex does that need to be?
 In this article, some ideas are proposed for almost trivially simple multi-threading, which might even be implemented in a single line of code!

 ## Why multitask?